fontforge/fontforge/doc/sphinx/ui/dialogs/getinfo.rst

    ..

-The transformation matrix maps points in the glyph being refered to into their location in the current glyph:
+The transformation matrix maps points in the glyph being referred to into their location in the current glyph:

 .. math::